Supervisor/supervisor/README.txt

   'file' -- a path to a UNIX domain socket
   (e.g. /tmp/supervisord.sock) on which supervisor will listen for HTTP/XML-RPC requests.
 Supervisorctl itself uses XML-RPC to communicate with supervisord over this port.
+This option can include the value '%(here)s', which expands to the directory in which the supervisord configuration file was found.

   'sockchmod' -- Change the UNIX permission mode bits of the UNIX domain socket to this value